KLVTZ/teachergraph-vagrant/README.md

 - If you are new to the project, please make sure you `chmod -R 777 storage/`
 - TeacherGraph Migration is dependant on *php5-curl* module.
 Please make sure it is installed.
 - If you want additional control while maintaining the environment settings, or something did not go right with this repository, then head on over to <http://puphpet.com>.
 There you can just drag your `puphpet/config.yaml` file into your browser and the form will be filled with your previous values.
+- Everytime you `vagrant up` a *index.html* file will be added to the working directory, please remove or *.gitignrore* the file.

 **Still trouble?** Email me: <xjustinpagex@gmail.com>